JonathanMEdwards/subtext10/doc/language.md

   check .n[2] =?
 2
 }
 ```
-Individual fields in a row can be updated similarly:
+Individual items in a row can be updated similarly:
 ```
 test {
   .customers[1].name := 'Joe Jr'
 }

 ```
-or equivalently using a do-block:
+or equivalently using a `do` structure:
 ```
 test {
   .customers[1] := do{.name := 'Joe Jr.'}
 }
 ```

-We can delete an item in a list with the `delete` function, which results in a list with that item removed (crashing if there is no such row):
+We can delete an item in a sequence with the `delete` program, which results in a sequence with that item removed (crashing if there is no such row):
 ```
-list delete i
+sequence delete i
 ```

-We can delete all items from a list with the `clear` function.
+We can delete all items from a sequence with the `clear` program.
 ```
-list clear() length() =?
+sequence clear() length() =?
 0
 ```

 ### Columns
-A column of a table is a list containing the contents of one field.
-The columns of a table are accessed as if they were fields of the table, for example:
+A column of a table is a sequence containing the contents of one of the group items from each row.
+The columns of a table are accessed using `.` as if the table was a structure of columns.
+For example:

 ```
-t = table {
+t = do {
+  table {
     name: ''
     amount: 0
+  }
-} & do{.name := 'joe', .amount := 100} & do{.name := 'jane', .amount := 200}
+  & do{.name := 'joe', .amount := 100}
+  & do{.name := 'jane', .amount := 200}
+}

 test {
   check .t.amount[1] =?
 100